Skip to main content

 Skin sensitivity can be caused by a variety of factors.
 One common cause is the use of harsh skincare products that contain ingredients like fragrances, dyes, and preservatives.
 These ingredients can irritate the skin and cause inflammation, leading to sensitivity.
 Other common skincare culprits include over-exfoliating, using hot water for cleansing, and using products that contain alcohol.

 Certain medical conditions can also cause skin sensitivity.
-For example, eczema and rosacea are skin conditions that can make the skin more prone to sensitivity.
+For example, eczema and rosacea are skin conditions that can make the skin more susceptible to sensitivity.
 Hormonal changes, such as those that occur during pregnancy or menopause, can also affect the skin's sensitivity.

 Signs and Symptoms of Sensitive Skin